gregbkr/ghost-nginx-ssl-docker/README.md

 # Ghost + Nginx + Lets Encrypt (production ready)

+![ghost.png](https://github.com/gregbkr/ghost-nginx-ssl-docker/raw/master/ghost.png)

 An easy setup to deploy quickly your blogging platform:
-* Ghost: very easy way to publish your blog (straight writing in a web page and no coding), could get some nice templates for free.
+- Ghost: very easy way to publish your blog (straight writing in a web page and no coding), could get some nice templates for free.
-* docker-compose: portable and easy to deploy, running in one command.
+- docker-compose: portable and easy to deploy, running in one command.
-* Nginx: for proxy and easy/free SSL certificate with LetsEncrypt.
+- Nginx: for proxy and easy/free SSL certificate with LetsEncrypt.

-![ghost.png](https://github.com/gregbkr/ghost-nginx-ssl-docker/raw/master/ghost.png)
+Notes:
+- Ghost official docker image for dev is working great out of the box.
+But for production, I couldn't find other way than create a quick build for adding the config.json for ghost (probably because of perm issue as the image is not running as root, which is great for a web-front).
+With this workaround you still control the setup.

 ### 1. Prerequisit:
 - Ubuntu like OS